toyinbo0903/toyinbo0903.github.io/index.md

 </p>

-NPS Over Time: Monitor NPS over time to identify trends and see if customer satisfaction is improving or deteriorating.
+**NPS Over Time**: Monitor NPS over time to identify trends and see if customer satisfaction is improving or deteriorating.

 ```sql